 Increased Limit to Exception from Using Percentage of Completion Method of Accounting

-About the Author: David J. Medalia is an associate in the Business & Corporate Group.
-He may be reached at email@example.com, or at (202) 857-1000.
+About the Author: David J. Medalia is an associate in the Business & Transactions Group.
+He may be reached at firstname.lastname@example.org, or at 202.857.1000.